hunt-genes/SMED8020/Day3-1-METAL/README.md

 [METAL](http://csg.sph.umich.edu/abecasis/metal/) was developed at the University of Michigan as a tool for meta-analysis of  genome-wide association analysis.
 For running METAL you can use either test statistics and standard error or p-values.
 For more info on METAL see the web-links in this document and the suggested readings paper.

-## TASK: Running a trans-ethnic meta-analysis using METAL
+## TASK: Running a multi-ancestry meta-analysis using METAL

 Today you will run a meta-analysis to combine three studies using METAL.
 METAL has been pre-installed on our lab.
 Because of time restraints we have made a small data-set that will run within reasonable time.
 The data will not generate significant results.
 A separate set of files will therefore be used for plotting results.